adriflorence/StoreFront/README.md

 ## Getting Started

 To get started, clone this repo and run `yarn` in your terminal at the project root.
+Yarn will install the following dependencies:
+- express
+- typescript
+- cors
+- db-migrate
+- request
+- jasmine